SrujanHR/smart-rockets-proxy-two/README.md

-****this readme file was written by ChatGPT ****
+Smart Rockets Genetic Algorithm Implementation trial v2

-Smart Rockets Genetic Algorithm Implementation (v2) Welcome to the Smart Rockets Genetic Algorithm Implementation repository (v2)!
+Welcome to the Smart Rockets Genetic Algorithm Implementation trial v2!
 This project is a Python implementation using Pygame, featuring a genetic algorithm for simulating smart rockets.

 Overview
 This repository is an updated version (v2) of a project initially created as a playful emulation of smart rockets using a genetic algorithm.
-The core functionality remains the same, but with improvements and better readability compared to the original version.
+The core functionality remains nearly the same, but with changes in the how rockets behave they can now move freely in 2D space this version also has some improvements and better readability compared to the original version.

 Features
 Genetic Algorithm: Implements a genetic algorithm to evolve rockets towards a target.